zeh/usfxr/README.md

 #### Features

-* Allow user to set the game object parent/position for proper control of sound (since it's relative to the camera)
 * Use Coroutines/yield to asynchronously create the data, and drop the original time-based generation entirely?

 #### Missing things